 How much does Fusion Drive desync recovery cost?

-If both drives are physically healthy and the failure is purely logical (metadata corruption from desynchronization), recovery starts at $250.
-If the HDD has developed bad sectors or firmware corruption that contributed to the desync, pricing moves to $600 to $900 for firmware-level work.
+If both drives are physically healthy and the failure is purely logical, pricing starts in the From $250 file system recovery tier.
+If the HDD has developed bad sectors or service-area firmware corruption that contributed to the desync, pricing moves to $600–$900.
 No diagnostic fee.
 No charge if recovery is not successful.

 The HDD half of my Fusion Drive still works.
 Can I just use that?